jared-hwang/PyPADocker/README.md

 ### Customizing the image

 The build file is cached, so any changes or added build instructions can be added onto the end without rebuilding the entire image.

+### Note for Windows

+Linux containers require a "minimal linux kernal" to be run on Windows, so installation requires a few extra steps.
+See [this page](https://tutorials.ubuntu.com/tutorial/tutorial-windows-ubuntu-hyperv-containers) for more details if running Windows.